LA Art Show Highlights (So Far)

 International Pop Artist “Pandemonia” Takes Warholian Art Into the Instagram-Era

-Mysterious, international pop artist Pandemonia will present her special exhibition: FLASH BULB.
+Mysterious, international pop artist Pandemonia will present her special exhibition: FLASH BULB presented by Art All Ways.
 Check out her Instagram for amazing photos and video.
 Pandemonia is an anonymous performance artist from London who creates all of her brilliant skin tight latex outfits by hand.
 She’s a living Warholian blow up doll of perfection, parodying pop culture, media, fame, wealth, youth, gender, beauty & fashion.

 The character, Pandemonia is a vessel for the artist to travel through society, absorbed by the media complex, appearing in print magazines, films, social media and major product advertisements, enabling her to reach and effect public consciousness as both a myth & a brand.